Ear Training: 4 Guaranteed Ways to Turbo-Charge Your Ears

 training your ear

-When it comes down to it, great jazz improvisation requires a great ear.
+When it comes down to it, great jazz improv skills require a great ear.
 Otherwise, we end up doing what Jamey Aebersold refers to as “letting our fingers do the walking.”

 Without a properly developed ear, instead of creating music that’s truly unique, authentic, and powerful, we tend to fall into what naturally falls under the fingers.